 g.
 Bath, showers and toilets must be of a number and standard to meet the needs of the children placed and must be free of mold, mildew and debris.

 h.
-Kitchen should be maintained with operable appliances and reasonable clean.
-(Note: This was previously 11.33).
+Kitchen should be maintained with operable appliances and reasonably clean.

 Child Caring Institutions

 Standard 12: Child Caring Institutions CCIs provide safe, quality, appropriate and effective programming.